The Peanut Gallery Reviews Doctor Sleep

 The standout here is Rebecca Ferguson though, who plays Rose The Hat, the main villain of the film.

-I’ll be honest, I wasn’t sure about this casting before seeing Doctor Sleep.
+I was honestly unsure about this casting before seeing Doctor Sleep.
 Boy, oh boy, was I wrong.
 She was magnificent.
 Rose is a particularly despicable, bone-chilling, and depraved character on multiple levels.
-Ferguson is not only convincing in this role, she’s downright unsettling.
-Her line-delivery, facial expressions, even the way she carries herself is just haunting.
-This is an evil, evil individual and she just nails it.
-It’s by far the best performance of her career and one that should be worthy of praise for years to come.
-Speaking of praise, the casting director here should be commended as well.
+Ferguson is not only convincing in this role, but downright unsettling.
+Her line delivery, facial expressions, and demeanor are haunting.
+This is an evil, evil individual and the actress nails it.
+It is by far the best performance of her career and one that should be worthy of praise for years to come.
+Casting Directors Anne McCarthy and Kellie Roy deserve commendation as well.
 The music in Doctor Sleep spooky in all the right ways.
 It hits the correct chords both audibly and internally.
 The sound effects are also well-used and definitely best appreciated in a theater.
 The cinematography and camera work are equally strong.
 Everything from the wide shots, top-down views, to the sprawling panoramas showcasing the settings for some of the film’s bigger set pieces are great.
-This flick isn’t so much scary as it is unsettling.
-The one area I do think could’ve been better is the fright department, but it doesn’t necessarily need to be scary.
-It just would’ve been nice to be a bit more on the edge of my seat due to fear, rather than sheer intrigue related to the plot itself.
+This flick is not so much scary as it is unsettling.
+The one area I do think could have been better is the fright department, but it does not necessarily need to be scary.
+It just would have been nice to be a bit more on the edge of my seat due to fear, rather than sheer intrigue related to the plot itself.